najibullahjafari/ruby_social_media/README.md

 # 📖 Blog App <a name="about-project"></a>

 **Blog in Rails App** empowers the end-users to start a new blog-post, comment and like existing content.
-**Blog in Rails App** empowers the end-users to start a new blog-post, comment and like existing content.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>